Every college student asks this basic question: What do I do with my life? But for some students, there is a weightier issue: How do I serve God?

 “The only thing I am certain about is the fact that I love people and want to pursue a lifestyle that will enable me to help and connect with as many people as possible,” Hessler said.

-And she found lots of people just like her at the Explorations conference.
+And she found lots of people just like her at the Exploration conference.

 “I was surprised to find that most other students were also struggling to figure out what God’s plan is for them,” Hessler said.
 “Throughout the weekend, our leader encouraged us to strive to become more of who God created us to be, rather than what people want to see of us.

 “Although I am still unsure of what exactly my calling is, I do have a better understanding of the fact that God is not looking for me to be a perfect person.
 Instead, He is looking for me to simply say, Lord, do whatever you want.”

 --Lilla Ross is a freelance writer based in Jacksonville.